babakks/zarinpal-ts/README.md

 Open a command prompt in the directory where `package.json` resides, and run this:

 ```
-npm install zarinpal-payment --save
+npm install zarinpal-ts --save
 ```

 This installs the latest version of the package in your project's local node modules.

 # Sample codes

-Sample usages of the package are located under the [`zarinpal-payment-sample`](https://github.com/babakks/zarinpal-payment-sample) repository.
+Sample usages of the package are located under the [`zarinpal-ts-sample`](https://github.com/babakks/zarinpal-ts-sample) repository.